pairshaped/curlingio-docs/docs/club-management/calendar.md

 Configure your calendar's core functionality:

+- **Default View**: Choose which view (Day, Week, Month, List) loads by default when users access the calendar
 - **Time Intervals**: Choose from 15 minute to 2 hour increments (default: 1 hour)
 - **Daily Schedule**: Set your operating hours start and end times for each day
 - **Min advance booking (days)**: Minimum number of days in advance that bookings can be made.
 If set to "0" (same day), the system still requires at least a 1 hour advance booking time.